ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 ncks -d ny,0,394 ocean_mask.nc ocean_mask_cropped.nc
 ```

-We also renamed the `ocean_vgrid.nc` file even though it has no y coordinate.
+For consistency, rename the `ocean_vgrid.nc` file even though it has no y coordinate.

 ```
 mv ocean_vgrid.nc ocean_vgrid_cropped.nc
 ```

 There are some more input files related to meshes for the nuopc coupler.
 These need to be generated from the new files, they can't simply be cropped from the global version.
 Using the `om3-scripts` submodule in the `make_OM3_025deg_topo` repository, there are scripts to make them.
-Alternatively if you didn't already use `make_OM3_025deg_topo`, you could do `git clone git@github.com:ACCESS-NRI/om3-scripts.git` and then check out the right branch (looks like some updates happening).

-**Hint**: The metadata at the end of `ncdump -h XX.nc` of the original input files in `config.yaml` have instructions for what to do!

-If not already loaded, need conda env:
+If not already loaded:
 ```
 module use /g/data/xp65/public/modules
 module load conda/analysis3